 The Connecting Scotland initiative provides equipment such as iPads and Chromebooks as well as support to develop digital skills.

 The Good Things Foundation has established an online Support Centre to help organisations like libraries.
 Here you can find webinars for staff, support for learners and advice on funding - all to help organisations navigate digital isolation and challenges.

 Their Learn My Way platform is also available and provides a safe and easy route for people to build up their essential digital skills.
-The Foundation has also temporarily removed the need to register, making it easier to access for all.

 A wealth of information and advice can be accessed through Scotland’s national online service My World of Work, including a range of learning courses and immediately available jobs.
 There is also support with developing your CV, skills tools, applying for jobs and links to local support as a wide range of services are provided by local authorities to help people progress towards Fair Work.
 SDS also offers direct access to free one-to-one career support with expert advisors over the phone.